 - Cash flows: Estimated cash flows were projected based on actual operating results from internal sources as well as industry and market trends.
-The first year of the four-year projection period was forecasted by Management.
-The extended three-year period was calculated using the 2017-2022 Compound Annual Growth Rate for the revenues. - Terminal growth rate: A terminal growth rate of 5.0% is used to extrapolate the Company's projection and it was determined using the industry expectation and market trends. - Discount rate: Cash flows are discounted using pre-tax discount rate which is estimated based on the historical industry average weighted-average cost of capital.
-The discount rate used is 7.4%.
+The first three years of the five-year projection period was forecasted by Management.
+The extended two-year period was calculated using the 2017-2022 Compound Annual Growth Rate for the revenues; - Terminal growth rate: A terminal growth rate of 5.0% is used to extrapolate the Company's projection and it was determined using the industry expectation and market trends; and - Discount rate: Cash flows are discounted using pre-tax discount rate which is estimated based on the historical industry average weighted-average cost of capital.
+The discount rate used is 9.9%.